 Richard has experience in a variety of other industries and practices, including the defense of officers and directors in derivative actions, attorney malpractice litigation, environmental litigation and patent disputes.

-Richard served as the firm's managing partner from 1994 to 2003 and currently leads the litigation practice group.
-He is also the firm's general counsel and risk management partner.
+Richard served as the firm's managing partner from 1994 to 2003 and is also the firm's general counsel and risk management partner.

 Regulated Businesses—Cable Television and Telecommunications